oussaki/RxDownloader/README.md

                 .client(ok)
                 .build();
 ```
-- Download Strategy
+* Download Strategy

-    1 - MAX Strategy: will try to download all the files in case of errors it's will continue till the end
+1- MAX Strategy: will try to download all the files in case of errors it's will continue till the end.

 ```java
  	 new RxDownloader
                 .Builder(context)